Affiliate links on Android Authority may earn us a commission. Learn more.

-In the case of iPhones, Water Eject is an Apple Shortcut, so we first need to understand what Shortcuts are.
-Shortcuts is an app that allows you to create quick, automated functions that interact with your apps.
+In the case of iPhones, you can use Water Eject through an Apple Shortcut, so we first need to understand what Shortcuts are.
+Shortcuts is an app that allows you to create quick, automated functions that interact with other apps.
 For example, you can automate a series of actions for when you wake up.
-Imagine telling Siri, “I am awake,” and having your iPhone turn on the lights, start the smart coffee maker, and turn on all the lights.
+Imagine telling Siri, “I am awake,” and having your iPhone turn on the lights, start the smart coffee maker, and play your favorite song.
 Or you can have a Shortcut for toggling on Do Not Disturb when you get to work.
 Think of Shortcuts as the IFTTT of the Apple ecosystem.

 Water Eject is a simple Shortcut that plays a very low-frequency tone of 165Hz for about 12 seconds.
 These sound waves get the speaker vibrating and push the water out of your phone, just as they would on an Apple Watch.

 We haven’t taken the risk of testing if this feature actually works, but there is no reason why it shouldn’t.
 In fact, playing low-frequency tones is widely known to push water out of speakers.
 It’s a commonly recommended method to try when speakers get wet, and it works on any speaker, not just smartphone ones.

 iPhones don’t directly support Water Eject.
 You’ll need to use a workaround using a Shortcut.
 Shortcuts are only available to iOS devices running iOS 12 or newer.
 Common sense also leads us to believe the phone should have some level of water resistance, to begin with.
 The first Apple smartphone to come with an IP rating was the iPhone 7 series, so anything after that should be good.

 Now that you know the ins and outs of Water Eject, it’s time to try it!